Apply for on- and off-campus jobs, make advising appointments, and view job application resources.

-The great majority of campus jobs are paid at Vermont minimum wage, which is $10.96 per hour as of January 1, 2020.
-A small handful of campus jobs which carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.
+The great majority of campus jobs are paid at Vermont's minimum wage, which is $11.75.
+A small handful of campus jobs that carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.

 How many hours can I work?

 Students can work a maximum of 2 jobs per term.
 Most positions offer 7-8 hours/week, which is also the number of hours needed to reach the typical $1,150-per-term campus allotment.